jp7677/dxvk-nvapi/README.md

 ./package-release.sh master /your/path
 ```

-Alternatively [DXVK-Docker](https://github.com/jp7677/dxvk-docker) provides a way for a build setup using docker.
+Alternatively [DXVK-Docker](https://github.com/jp7677/dxvk-docker) provides a way for a build setup using docker/podman.
 Pre-built binaries are available at [https://github.com/jp7677/dxvk-nvapi/releases](https://github.com/jp7677/dxvk-nvapi/releases).

 ## How to use